-The procedure is an informal one, aimed at resolving the property owner's claim.
 The requirement of a "ripeness decision" is significant because it provides the necessary final decision for judicial review.
 Currently, a large number of takings claims are deemed unripe due to the failure of the record to demonstrate what economically viable uses might remain on he property.
-54 Since the governmental action is finalized and the remaining economically viable uses have been established, the Harris Act ensures a decision on the merits.
+Since the governmental action is finalized and the remaining economically viable uses have been established, the Harris Act ensures a decision on the merits.

 The Harris Act also provides a liberal definition of a "governmental entity" whose actions may entitle a property owner to compensation.
 The statute applies to any "agency of the state, a regional or local government created by the State Constitution or by general or special act, any county or municipality, and any other entity that independently exercises governmental authority."55 However, the Harris Act does not apply to the federal government or the actions of any state or local governmental entity acting pursuant to a formal delegation of federal authority.
 Another exemption from the statute is made for any actions of government relating to the operation, maintenance, or expansion of transportation facilities.
 In addition, a cause of action brought under the Harris Act may not be commenced if the claim is presented more than one year after the law or regulation was first applied by the governmental entity to the subject real property.
-58 The final, and perhaps most significant, restriction on the scope of the Harris Act limits the cause of action to the application of laws or regulations which were enacted after May 11, 1995.
+The final, and perhaps most significant, restriction on the scope of the Harris Act limits the cause of action to the application of laws or regulations which were enacted after May 11, 1995.
 The Harris Act is a significant step forward in the battle for private property rights.
 Since the statute is prospective, however, a vast number of regulations currently imposing burdens on landowners is left to go unchecked.